Predicting Electron-Pair Geometry and Molecular Shape

 Around the carbon atom, we have two regions of high electron density, as each double bond counts as one bonding domain (region).
 Using VSEPR theory, we predict that the two regions of electron density arrange themselves on opposite sides of the central atom with a bond angle of 180°.
 The C in CO2 has a linear electron-pair geometry and a linear molecular structure/shape.
 Both of these are the same since there are no lone pairs on the C atom.

 Around the oxygen atoms, we have a different story though since we have lone pairs we the electron-pair geometry is not the same as the molecular shape.
 Both oxygen atoms have a double bond to carbon and two sets of lone pairs.
 This means each oxygen has three electron domains (3 regions of electron density).
-Using VSEPR theory, to put these three domains as far away from each other as possible we would have a trigonal planar electron-pair geometry and angles of approximately 120° between each domain.
+Using VSEPR theory, to put these three domains as far away from each other as possible we would have a trigonal planar electron-pair geometry.
+This arrangement results in angles of approximately 120° between each domain.
 We would NOT refer to this as a bond angle as with only one bonding domain the oxygen does not have a bond angle around it.
 Because no bond angle can be seen around the oxygens even though they have an electron-pair geometry they DO NOT have a molecular shape.

 (b) We can write the Lewis structure of BCl3 as: